Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Methodology

 We consider the robot manipulator setting in which an agent must make decisions spanning both discrete actions (\textit{e.g.} grasp, release) and continuous joint-space parameterization (\textit{e.g.}, joint velocities).
 This structure defines a \emph{parameterized hybrid action space}, where an action $a$ combines a discrete component $a_d \in \mathcal{A}_d = \{0,1\}$ (selecting the suction mode) and a continuous component $a_c \in \mathcal{A}_c \subseteq \mathbb{R}^{m_k}$ (mode-specific joint-space parameters, where the dimensionality $m_k$ may vary per mode $k$).
 We adopt a factorized policy that models the two action components independently:

-where the discrete part $\pi^d$ is parameterized as a categorical distribution implemented via a softmax over logits from a shared network trunk, and the continuous part $\pi^c$ is a deterministic actor head producing joint velocities.
+where the product factorizes over independent discrete and continuous action components.
+The discrete part $\pi^d$ is parameterized as a categorical distribution implemented via a softmax over logits from a shared network trunk, and the continuous part $\pi^c$ is a deterministic actor head producing joint velocities.
 This factorization allows each component to be trained with its appropriate objective while sharing a common state encoder.